What Do You Do When Family Members and Relatives Ask For Your Financial Support?

-I specifically asked for his reasons why he agreed to finance the education of one of his cousins despite the fact that he already having a difficult time being the sole breadwinner for both his parents and a younger brother.
+Recently, a friend had an issue related to this.
+I specifically asked for his reasons why he agreed to finance the education of one of his cousins.
+I wondered because he’s already having a difficult time working as the sole breadwinner for both his parents and a younger brother.

 If you were in my friend’s situation, would you have done the same thing?